cryptpad/documentation/admin_guide/installation.rst

 .. note::

-   Thanks to community contributions, example configuration files for other reverse proxies than Nginx are also available in the `docs folder <https://github.com/cryptpad/cryptpad/tree/main/docs>`__.
-Please be aware that those are community supported and not officialy supported by the development team.
+   Thanks to community contributions, example configuration files for other reverse proxies than Nginx are also available in the `docs/community <https://github.com/cryptpad/cryptpad/tree/main/docs/community>`__ folder.
+Please be aware that those are only community supported and not officialy endorsed by the development team.

 Install and configure Nginx
 ---------------------------